 With uni coming to a close, a recent employment rejection letter on your mind, the fear of grad school rejection weighing on you, or even rejection after an interview - coupled with being in the limbo of the unknown - can make this time really difficult.
 It can knock your self-esteem, make you reevaluate your career and study choices, and cause a severe hit to your mental health.
-That’s why you should always prioritise your mental, physical, social and spiritual health to sustain your well-being throughout these periods.
+That’s why you should always prioritize your mental, physical, social and spiritual health to sustain your well-being throughout these periods.

 Meditation and breathing apps such as Headspace are great when you’re feeling overwhelmed.
 There’s plenty of cheap, healthy options out there (sugar and processed foods can make your mood even more unbalanced).
-Breathing, healthy eating, exercise and proper hydration are essential to coping with stress and emotional upheaval.
+Breathing, healthy eating, exercise, and proper hydration are essential to coping with stress and emotional upheaval.
 Don’t let the stress of life after uni take over.
 Make time for friends (yes, with a cheeky bevy or two), your relationship, exercise, and relaxation.
 You will get through this.

-Overall, if you have yet to organise your next steps after graduation, don’t fret - many students are in the same boat, and it’s entirely normal.
+Overall, if you have yet to organize your next steps after graduation, don’t fret - many students are in the same boat, and it’s entirely normal.
 Don’t place an enormous amount of pressure on yourself to have everything sorted - life usually has a way of working itself out.